-Fully funded by Sydney Children’s Hospital Foundation, the Art Program exists to make the Hospital a

-	vibrant, reassuring and colourful place of healing and culture, where children feel safe and happy.
+Fully funded by Sydney Children’s Hospitals Foundation, the Art Program exists to make the Hospital a vibrant, reassuring and colourful place of healing and culture, where children feel safe and happy.

-	Sydney Children’s Hospital Foundation Art Program is a registered public collection with the

-	Department of Communications and the Arts via the Cultural Gifts Program.
+Sydney Children’s Hospitals Foundation Art Program is a registered public collection with the Department of Communications and the Arts via the Cultural Gifts Program.

 Why use art as a healing tool?

 Hospitals around the word recognise the important role art plays as a healing tool.
 In a sometimes stressful environment, the arts can benefit patients by aiding in their physical, mental and emotional recovery, relieving anxiety and decreasing their perception of pain.

 For some children art offers a refuge from the intense emotions associated with illness, giving them a way to express their feelings and allowing them respite from what they are going through.

 In all its forms, our Art Program engages and inspires.
 Through both workshops and creative displays, we provide a positive environment and reduce the anxiety and stress often associated with a traditional Hospital setting.

 We deliver our Art Program in five key ways: